Skip to main content

 The color coding of the subunits is the same as shown in the right top image of Panel A, Figure 16 above.

-The GH32 enzymes, including invertase, have a catalytic domain consisting of a 5-bladed β-propeller, with each blade having four antiparallel beta-strands.
+The GH32 enzymes, including invertase, have a catalytic domain consisting of a 5-bladed β-propeller.
+Each blade has four antiparallel beta-strands.
 The blades surround an active site enriched in carboxyl side chains.

-The "closed" form active site of the AB and CD dimers has at its base Phe 388 and Phe 296, which provide hydrophobic interactions.
+The "closed" form active site of the AB and CD dimers has Phe 388 and Phe 296 at its base, which provide hydrophobic interactions.
 The "open" form active site of the EF and GH dimers also has a salt bridge between Asp 45 and Lys 385.
 These are shown in Figure \(\PageIndex{19}\), along with a bound 1-kestose, which is a trisaccharide"sucrose analog" found in vegetables.
 It consists of a β-D-fructofuranose connected to β-D-fructofuranosyl and α-D-glucopyranosyl residue at the 1- and 2-positions.

 Three-dimensional Structure of Saccharomyces InvertaseFig3V2.svg